Ways to electronically file your tax return

 |E-filed by tax professionals for clients||77.9 million||0.8 percent increase|

 In addition to the appeal of more precise time control over your 1040's delivery, electronic filing offers several more attractions.
 In most cases, the computer filing programs have all the forms you'll need and they are regularly updated.
 That's important because Congress often makes last-minute changes to tax laws that delay publication of forms.
 By using software, you'll get the current and correct filing material sooner.

-But the most appealing e-filing advantage: Your return gets to and is processed by the Internal Revenue Service sooner.
+But the most appealing e-filing advantage: Your return gets to and is processed by the IRS sooner.
 The IRS says turnaround on an e-filed return is, generally, less than two weeks.
-That speed is especially welcome if you're expecting a refund, which the agency says it can get to you in around 10 days if you e-file and have the refund directly deposited.

 Even better, there are a variety of ways to electronically submit your return.
 Here's a look at your e-file options.

 The IRS says computer filing through an authorized tax professional has been the core of e-filing since the system debuted in 1986.
 Paid tax preparers work with clients to complete their returns and then send them electronically to the IRS.
 Some preparers take care of the whole process, getting the taxpayer's raw data, exploring appropriate tax breaks, filling in the electronic forms and then submitting them.
 Others let the taxpayer fill out a paper return and then simply transfer that information to the electronic format for filing.

 If you're comfortable doing your own taxes, you can purchase tax software and put it on your computer.
 This filing segment continues to grow each tax year.
 You can either pick up the program at your neighborhood electronics store or department store, or go to the company's website and download it.
 These packages promise to save you time as well as cash.
 Just make sure you choose software that fits your filing (and computer) situation.